-11 The application of exclusionary screening is also predicted to result in lower returns for pro-social shareholders (Heinkel et al., 2001; Luo and Balvers, 2017; Zerbib, 2022).
+11 The application of exclusionary screening is also predicted to result in lower returns for pro-social shareholders (Heinkel, Kraus, and Zechner (2001), Luo and Balvers (2017), Zerbib (2022)).

 12 A leading example is the "Divestment Facts" campaign of the Independent Petroleum Association of America (IPAA).
 See infra, Section 3.3.